Research table: Hair dyes and breast cancer risk

 Introduction: Most studies, including a meta-analysis that combined the results of 14 studies, have found no increased risk of breast cancer among women who use permanent hair dye.

-However, some recent findings suggest women who use permanent hair dye may have a slight increase in risk.
+However, some findings suggest women who use permanent hair dye may have a slight increase in risk.
 This topic is under study.

 Learn more about hair dyes, hair relaxers and breast cancer risk.

 Learn about the strengths and weaknesses of different types of studies.

 See how this risk factor compares with other risk factors for breast cancer.

 Study selection criteria: Prospective cohort studies and meta-analyses.

 Table note: Relative risk above 1 indicates increased risk.
 Relative risk below 1 indicates decreased risk.

 Relative Risk of Breast Cancer in Women who Ever Used Hair Dye Compared to Those who Never Used Hair Dye,

 Hair dye use during adulthood:

 Shanghai Women’s Health Study